xiaotanker/Bandit/README.md

 ```
 --bandit.totalSlot stands for s, and --bandit.switchLeft stands for k
 this will start a server at localhost and port 8080
-## rest apis for clients to play the game
+## REST apis for clients to play the game

 ### joining the game
 |request type:     | POST                          |